brennalaurentan/NUSxTHTbot/README.md

-NUSxTHTbot is a Telegram bot assisting in sending attendance polls and allocating groupings for weekly NUSTKD training sessions with THT.
+NUSxTHTbot is a Telegram bot assisting in sending attendance polls and allocating groupings for weekly NUSTKD training sessions with tricking academy THT.

 The bot is complete and functional (@NUSxTHTbot on Telegram), however is currently not usable as it is not being hosted.